spyder-ide/spyder-docs/doc/projects.rst

 Projects
 ========

-Spyder allows users to associate a given directory with a project.
+Spyder allows users to associate a given directory with a **Project**.
 This has two main advantages:

 1. Projects remember the list of open files in Editor.
 This permits to easily